-In this article, we will create a custom Annotation Set in a new, blank plan.
+In this article, a custom Annotation Set is created in a new, blank plan.
 We then explain the basics of customizing an Annotation set and finally, how to export the Annotation Set and import it into another file.

 To create a new Annotation Set

 - Launch Chief Architect and select File> New Plan .